slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - If inheriting from or overriding a standard implementation, the prefix **Custom** must be appended to the name of the standard implementation e.g ***CustomAddressService*** inheriting from ***DefaultAddressService***
 - The prefixing with Default or Custom can be adapted to use the customer or project name if so desired but only if this is adopted for global use
 - The number of lines in a class must not exceed **1000** and those in a method must not exceed **100**
+- Public methods in a class must be documented with a description for the method and a documentation of the parameters and return types.
+Classes must also be documented to provide a description of the purpose of the class

 ### Common Object Types
 The following are the common object types that form the three common architectural layers namely; Facades, Services and Data Access layers.
 Following are the guidelines for these objects.